-Ilford station will be completely rebuilt as part of the Crossrail programme, including a new station entrance, better ticket hall and new lifts.
+Ilford station will be rebuilt as part of the Crossrail programme, including a new station entrance, better ticket hall and new lifts.

 Improvements will include: